griffio/griffio.github.io/_posts/2014-12-11-autovalue.md

 The build.gradle below uses the local java plugin and [ewerk auto-value-plugin](https://github.com/ewerk/gradle-plugins/tree/master/auto-value-plugin).

-A plugin is effectivley importing an external build script that can create additional configurations and add dependecencies.
+A plugin is effectivley importing an external build script that can create additional configurations and add dependencies.

 ~~~groovy
 plugins {